Pedaling Kindness: Youth Build E-Bikes for People In Need

 That's where the project sponsored by the Asian Roundtable of Colorado under their Acts of Kindness campaign called "Pedaling Kindness" comes in.
 This project has been launched to empower young people to build eBikes for people with disabilities.
 The goal of the program is to provide youth with the opportunity to learn valuable skills while making a positive impact in their community.

-"Pedaling Kindness" is a unique joint initiative between two organizations, PABNEEG (People's Advisory Board for New Educational and Economic Goodwill) and Smart Citiez Group, aimed at empowering youth to build eBikes for people with disabilities.
+"Pedaling Kindness" is a unique joint initiative between two organizations, PABNEEG (People's Advisory Board for New Educational and Economic Goodwill) and Smart Citiez Group, aimed at empowering youth to build eBikes for people in need.
 The program not only provides an opportunity for young people to learn valuable hard skills like mechanics, wiring, and assembly but also emphasizes the importance of developing soft skills like teamwork, communication, and problem-solving.

 Photo (left to right): Yangmee Lor, Co-founder of PABNEEG and Gary Lowe, Founder of Smart Citiez Group.
 Both are leading the ebike project.